 |Hispanic or Latino||84|

-Students from other countries are interested in Communications Tech, too.
+Americans aren’t the only ones with an interest in Communications Tech.
 About 2.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 Bachelor’s Degree Starting Salary

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in communications tech have a median salary of $19,950 during the early years of their career.
 During this timeframe, most salaries fell between $16,125 (25th percentile) and $23,775 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to communications tech.

 Communications Tech majors often go into careers where salaries can range from $46,770 to $63,500 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.